kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_4_onnx/README.md

 ***

 ## Virtual environment setup
-- If you have your virtual environment created in week 0 active you are set to go, if not activate it with: `conda activate mlops`
+- If you have your virtual environment created in step #0 active you are set to go, if not activate it with: `conda activate mlops`
 - Install these additional packages:
     - `pip install onnx`
     - `pip install onnxruntime`
 - After these extra packages were installed, save the new requirements file with: `pip freeze -> requirements.txt`
+***

+## Programming best prectices
+- Install `black` linter on MacOS system: `brew install black`
+- Install `flake8` linter on a MacOS system: `brew install black`
+- Start black on MacOS with: `brew services start black`.
+- Use `black name_of_your_python_script.py` which will automatically reformat the code for you.
+- Use `flake8 name_of_your_python_script.py` to have see if any suggestion about code formatting is printed on screen.
+- Write a `requirements.txt` fie with `pipreqs --savepath=requirements.in && pip-compile --resolver=backtracking`.
+If you want to know more about this last command see [here](https://github.com/kyaiooiayk/Python-Programming/blob/main/tutorials/requirements.md)
+- If anyone else would like to follow what you have done all they need to do is: `pip install -r requirements.txt`
 ***

 ## Why ONNX?